Schizophrenia, Inflammation and Accelerated Aging: a Complex Medical Phenotype

 The potential of this research to catalyse new treatment options for schizophrenia cannot be understated.
 Since the publication of Kilbourne et al. in 2009, the impact of cardiac comorbidities in catalysing early death in schizophrenic patients has been accepted medical dogma.
 The discovery of exact protein targets to reduce the incidence rate of age-linked conditions and early death in schizophrenia will allow the condition to be treated more holistically, with greater observance to the fact that schizophrenia is not only a psychiatric illness, but also a neurocognitive disorder with affiliated comorbidities that have to be prevented adequately.

-By Aimee Wilson
+Written by Aimee Wilson